Kuda-Kwindima/Instacart-Retail-Analytics-Warehouse-Pipeline/README.md

 # Instacart Retail Analytics Warehouse Pipeline

-This project builds an end-to-end data engineering pipeline that transforms the Instacart Online Grocery Shopping dataset into a structured PostgreSQL analytics warehouse.
+This project builds an end-to-end data engineering pipeline that transforms the Instacart dataset into an analytics-ready data platform.

+It includes two implementations:

+- A PostgreSQL-based analytics warehouse (SQL-driven pipeline)
+- A cloud-based Azure Data Lake pipeline (Python + storage-driven)

-The pipeline loads raw CSV data, cleans and models it, and produces analytics-ready data marts for business insights.
+Both pipelines follow a layered architecture and produce structured data models and analytics-ready marts for business insights.

 ## Key Features